 Circumstances may occur at the school that require parents to pick up their students in a formalized, controlled release.
 The process of controlled release is called “reunification” and may be necessary due to weather, a power outage, hazmat or if a crisis occurs at the school.
 Round Valley Unified School District has procedures developed to help this process be as smooth and efficient as possible.
 Because a controlled release is not a typical end of the day event, a reunification may occur at a different location than the school a student attends.
 If this location is another school, then those students may be subject to a controlled release as well.
 The goal of reunification is that all students remain safe while in our care and that all students are reunited with their families.

 Parents may be notified in a number of ways.
-The school or district may use its automated phone message, district website, text message and/or email.
+The school or district may use its automated phone and text messaging, district website, email, or social media.
 In some cases, students may be asked to send a text message to their parents.
 A reunification text message from a student may look something like this: “The school has closed, please pick me up at 3:25 at the main entrance.
 Bring your ID.”

 If a parent or guardian is notified that a controlled release and reunification is needed, there are some expectations that parents or guardians should be aware of.
 FIRST, BRING IDENTIFICATION.
 This will help streamline things during reunification.
 The school secretary or your student’s teacher (who know you) may not be the one releasing students.
 SECOND, BE PATIENT.
 Reunification is a process that protects both the safety of the students and provides for an organized change of custody from the school to a recognized custodial parent or guardian.